thinkdatascience/thinkdatascience.github.io/_posts/2019-08-09-getting-started.md

 We can see that dropping the 4 columns has reduced the VIF of the remaining columns.

-- <b>By combining two or more columns</b>

 ## Other ways to reduce multicollinearity

 - Combine two(or more) correlated features (based on domain knowlege) into a single column and check if multicollinearity is reduced.
 - Check correlation matrix (Pearson Correlation) and see correlated features.
 Remove high correlated features.
-- Use Dimensionality reduction techniques.
-PCA (Principal Component Analysis).
+- Use Dimensionality reduction techniques such as PCA (Principal Component Analysis).
 It reduces the number of correlated features in the dataset by transforming into uncorrelated principal components.